adamovsky/scaffold/CONTRIBUTING.md

 * PR #4: Connect form to API

 This sequence makes every solution isolated and therefore easy to review, troubleshoot, and cherry-pick for whatever reason (roll-back, move to another branch, etc)

+# Opinions

+-    Favor CSS modules using SCSS rather than styled components.